Seniors who enjoy retirement hobbies are healthier and happier than those who don’t.

 • Learning a musical instrument or listening to music

-It is important to choose a hobby that interests the person for the best results.
-The ideal hobby should engage the man’s interest with a reliable creative outlet.
+It is important to choose a new hobby that is interesting.
 It doesn’t have to be a popular hobby, or an expensive hobby, but it should be accessible and enjoyable.

 Also, it pays to start slow as skill and endurance increase.
 Many mental hobby ideas also serve as terrific social outings choices, which is a good way for retired men to find new friends.